-Complementing the AB LMR Program, Alberta's OGCA establishes an orphan fund (the "Orphan Fund") to help pay the costs to suspend, abandon, remediate and reclaim a well, facility or pipeline included in the AB LLR Program and the AB OWL Program if a licensee or working interest participant becomes insolvent or is unable to meet its obligations.
-Licensees in the AB LLR Program and AB OWL Program, including the Company, fund the Orphan Fund through a levy administered by the AER.
-A separate orphan levy applies to persons holding licences subject to the AB LFP.
-Collectively, these programs are designed to minimize the risk to the Orphan Fund posed by the unfunded liabilities of licensees and to prevent the taxpayers of Alberta from incurring costs to suspend, abandon, remediate and reclaim wells, facilities or pipelines.
+Alberta's OGCA established an Orphan Fund which is run by the OWA to help pay the costs to suspend, abandon, remediate and reclaim a well, facility or pipeline if a licensee or working interest participant becomes insolvent or is unable to meet its obligations.
+The Orphan Fund was originally conceived to be bankrolled exclusively by licensees in the former Alberta Licensee Liability Rating Program (the "AB LLR Program") and Alberta Oilfield Waste Liability Program (the "AB OWL Program") who contributed to a levy administered by the AER.
+However, the Government of Alberta has loaned the Orphan Fund approximately \$335 million.
+The Government of Alberta has also covered \$113 million in levy payments that licensees would otherwise have owed to the Orphan Fund, corresponding to the levy payments due for the first six months of the AER's fiscal year.
+On March 28, 2024, the AER published Bulletin 2024-08 prescribing an Orphan Fund Levy of \$135 million for the 2024/25 fiscal year.
+Collectively, these programs were designed to minimize the risk to the Orphan Fund posed by the unfunded liabilities of licensees and to prevent the taxpayers of Alberta from incurring costs to suspend, abandon, remediate and reclaim wells, facilities or pipelines.
+Under the AB LMF, the OWA has broader authority to assist in the reclamation and remediation of wells, facilities or pipelines.